2018 Official Coded Variety Trials

 Results from the Official Variety Trials sites were good to excellent.
 Stands in the trials were generally very good this year.
-10 sites were used for variety approval calculations.
-One site was abandoned due to erratic emergence (Casselton) and two were abandoned due to soil compaction (Humboldt and Argyle).
-Rhizoctonia was less prevalent in 2017 yet showed an increase from 2016 in yield trials.
+Ten sites were used for variety approval calculations.
+One site was abandoned due to erratic emergence (Humbolt) and two were used for Aphanomyces Specialty (Climax and Georgetown).
+Rhizoctonia was prevalent in 2018 and showed an increase from 2017 in yield trials.
 Seed treatments and two applications of Quadris were used to control Rhizoctonia.
-Based upon susceptible plot observations, root aphids had only a slight effect on varieties in 2017.
+Based upon susceptible plot observations, root aphids were present in low levels at nine (9) sites.
 Preliminary root aphid evaluations are in progress, but seed companies may know tolerance levels of their varieties.
-Revenue calculations in 2017 are based on a hypothetical $48.49 payment (5-year rolling average) at 17.5% sugar and 1.5% SLM not considering hauling or production costs.
+Revenue calculations in 2018 are based on a hypothetical $46.40 payment (5-year rolling average) at 17.5% sugar and 1.5% SLM not considering hauling or production costs.

 Fusarium ratings are from two Moorhead sites.
-The Rhizoctonia ratings are from Michigan with the USDA.
-Lack of Aphanomyces pressure at any of the OVT sites prevented collection of Aphanomyces Yield Data for 2017.
-The Aphanomyces ratings are from Shakopee.
+The Rhizoctonia ratings are from the RRV and Michigan with the USDA.
+The Aphanomyces ratings are from the RRV and Shakopee.
 The Cercospora data is from Foxhome, MN; Randolph, MN; and Michigan USDA.
-Rhizoctonia and Fusarium ratings were optional prior to 2016, so some varieties do not have three year ratings.
-Some varieties were omitted from the Rhizoctonia and Fusarium nurseries in 2015.

-Eighteen conventional varieties are approved for sale in 2018 based upon one year of data.
+Fifteen conventional varieties are approved for sale in 2019 based upon one year of data.
 Three conventional varieties were previously approved and have data from previous years in the 2012 Sugarbeet Research and Extension Report and 2012 Official Variety Trial Report.